Health & Safety

 The most important health concerns you’ll need to take into account include:

-To protect yourself, always guarantee proper ventilation during treatment and leave the application to certified professionals who understand safety protocols and proper chemical handling procedures.
+To protect yourself, always guarantee proper ventilation during termite treatment and leave the application to certified professionals who understand safety protocols and proper chemical handling procedures.
+Ask your pest control company specifically about the termiticides being used and the precautions required before re-entering your home.

 Environmental Impact and Indoor Air Quality